 Tip – A GREAT SOURCE for hazard information including in many cases, hazard maps, mitigation strategies, planning, success stories and more is FEMA’s Directory of Emergency Management Agencies (https://www.fema.gov/emergency-management-agencies).
 In addition to every state in the United States it lists Guam, Commonwealth of the Northern Mariana Islands, Majuro, Republic of the Marshall Islands, Federated States of Micronesia, American Samoa, Koror, Republic of Palau, Puerto Rico and the Virgin Islands.
 It has a wealth of value.

 Vulnerabilities (what are our weaknesses that can increase the impact more than necessary):

 For each threat list your vulnerabilities (weaknesses) that would make an asset more susceptible to damage.
 Vulnerabilities include deficiencies in building construction, process systems, systems security, protection systems and loss prevention programs.
 They contribute to the severity of damage when an incident occurs.
 For example, a building without a fire sprinkler system could burn to the ground while a building with a properly designed, installed and maintained fire sprinkler system would suffer limited fire damage.
 Also, systems that have no login security or employees that are not required to change their login password or laptops that are not encrypted are vulnerabilities.
 These can lead to cyber security issues.
 Fortunately, there are simple controls that can be put in place to reduce the risk.
-I speak to some of those controls in the cyber security posts in this part of the book.
+I speak to some of those controls in the cyber security posts on UltimateBusinessContinuity.com.